My Story #2: Location, Location, Location

 So months later, with my husband agreeing (albeit still a bit skeptical) to at least have a look at the homes I had now shortlisted with various Immobilières, finance approved, and one child in tow we headed over to France.
 We decided to spend a few days in Paris and this is where disaster first struck.
 My husband’s wallet was stolen on a metro station on the first day leaving us with a mess to fix up with our banks and no cash.
 This did not bode well for me as my husband still entertained the idea of buying in the south of England and was accompanying us more to see my research through than to definitely buy a house.
 I was sure this misadventure had done it, and we’d never convince him this was ‘the country for us’!

 Anyway with matters sorted after lengthy international phone calls made while sitting in the courtyard of Notre-Dame de Paris, Ile de Cite, we continued on with our plans.
 We looked at lots of homes, and eventually chose the very last one we inspected.
 This agent cleverly kept his best to last and we fell for it – hook, line and sinker, or maybe chimney, garden and village.
 Our home is in a rural farming village which has a Tabac, a thriving primary school, boules fields, a lake for fishing and is filled with wonderful generous citizens who welcome us ‘home’ each visit with gifts of fresh homemade goat’s cheese, or farm eggs.

 We now fill our days in France with adventure and experiences and our days in Australia working to keep our dream alive and growing together as a family.
-More on our village and our first vacation in My Story #3.
+More on our village and our building project in Living in Rural France: My Story #3.
 Until then, please share what you would love in a French property.
 What would an essential requirement be for you?